Syrian women suffer inside their country and out

 Residents of eastern desert towns near the border with Iraq say that rebels are forcing women to wear veils.

-More than two million Syrians have fled to neighbouring countries as refugees but on the outside, women face further challenges.
+More than two million Syrians have fled to neighboring countries as refugees but on the outside, women face further challenges.

 There are reports of men from Saudi Arabia and other Middle Eastern countries taking advantage of families' desperation to seek young brides among refugee communities, aid workers say.